OCA/contract/contract_price_revision/readme/USAGE.rst

    will have as ending date the day before the entered date.
 #.
 When create invoices related to contracts selected, prices will be update
    with the prices that are not out of date.

+#.
+When managing contract with recurrence on line level, you maybe want not
+   to revise price for some lines.
+   Check 'Never Revise Price' on line level to avoid price revisions.